morteza/negotiate/README.md

 ## Deploy

-It can easily be deployed to the Heroku.
+It can easily be deployed on the Heroku platform.
 No special configuration is necesssary.

 ## Authors